GCC High SharePoint Migration

 Hybrid Environment With CUI Segregation

-Some contractors keep non-CUI workloads in commercial Microsoft 365 and move only CUI-handling workloads to GCC High.
+Organizations whose CUI-handling workload is a subset of their total operations sometimes pursue hybrid environments that keep non-CUI workloads in commercial Microsoft 365 and move only CUI-handling workloads to GCC High.
 The model conserves licensing cost (only the subset of users handling CUI carry the GCC High premium) but adds operational complexity: two tenants, two identity boundaries, two SharePoint topologies, and contractual segregation of which content lives where.

 Recovering a Stalled GCC High SharePoint Migration: The Stabilization Protocol

 A subset of defense contractors arrive at i3solutions mid-migration rather than pre-migration.
 The GCC High move has started, customizations have been partially deployed, identity migration is partly complete, and the project has stalled, run over schedule, or surfaced compliance gaps the original migration partner did not anticipate.
+The Stabilization Protocol is i3solutions’ three-phase recovery methodology for these engagements.

 The Stabilization Protocol Three Phases: Audit, Remediation, Handoff